1

 What does a materials manager do?

-A materials manager oversees the procurement, storage, and distribution of materials needed for an organization or project.
-They coordinate with suppliers, manage inventory levels, and ensure that materials are available when required, often using inventory management software.
+A materials manager oversees the procurement, storage, and distribution of materials and supplies needed for an organization or project.
+They coordinate with vendors, manage inventory levels, and ensure timely delivery to support operational needs, often using inventory management software.
 Strong organizational and communication skills are essential for this role.

 What are Course Materials Managers?